OpenTTD: Modding

 The game is also home to an active modding community, with community-made additions including new vehicles, trains and scenarios.
 Additional changes to the open source code which modify core game mechanics ("patches") are also available.

+OpenMSX

+OpenMSX is the default open source music set for the game.
+The music, composed by John Broomhall of MicroProse, is described as old style blue and jazz.
+You can find all of the music here.
+The OpenMSX Music is under OpenTTD Copyright (C) 2010 OpenMSX Authors and is licensed under GPL v2.

 Reception

 OpenTTD has been praised for the number of improvements it has made to the original Transport Tycoon Deluxe, such as the AI, graphics, sounds, and ability to play multiplayer.
 OpenTTD received the most votes for Game of the Year for the 2004 Amiga Games Award.
 Lewis Denby from PC Gamer ranked OpenTTD 20th in its May 2011 list of best free PC games.
 Hungarian Unix Portal users chose OpenTTD as favourite (free) game in 2005, 2007, 2009, and 2010.
 In 2014 OpenTTD was named by PCGamer among the "Ten top fan remade classics you can play for free right now".

-In 2015 and 2016, Rock, Paper, Shotgun ranked OpenTTD 8th on its The 50 Best Free Games on PC list.
+In 2015 and 2016, Rock Paper Shotgun ranked OpenTTD 8th on its The 50 Best Free Games on PC list.